onflow/cadence-lang.org/docs/language/run-time-types.md

 Type<Int>() != Type<String>()
 ```

-The method `fun isSubtype(of: Type): Bool` can be used to compare the run-time types of values.
+The method `view fun isSubtype(of: Type): Bool` can be used to compare the run-time types of values.

 ```cadence
 Type<Int>().isSubtype(of: Type<Int>()) // true